human-nature-lab/TSCSMethods.jl/README.md

 ## Method Overview

-The package implements the matching approach from Imai et al. (2021) for time-series cross-sectional data:
+The package implements the extended matching approach developed in Feltham et al. (2023), building on Imai et al. (2021), for time-series cross-sectional data:

 1. **Matching**: For each treated unit, find control units with similar covariate histories
 2. **Balancing**: Assess and improve covariate balance between treated and control groups